chokevin8/chokevin8.github.io/_posts/2023-04-15-stable-diffusion-part2.md

 <br>
 <p>

-As seen above in the graph from the paper, we see the rate-distortion tradeoff. *Distortion* can be thought of as the root-mean-squared error (RMSE) between the original input image and the final generated image from the decoder.
+As seen above in the graph from the paper, we see the rate-distortion tradeoff. <b><i>Distortion</b></i> can be thought of as the root-mean-squared error (RMSE) between the original input image and the final generated image from the decoder.
 The lower the distortion, the lower the root-mean-squared error between the original image and the generated image.
 One may erroneously assume that a low distortion would always mean good perceptual quality of the image, but this is actually the complete opposite- optimizing one will alway come at the expense of another.